The “CEO support service” is by and for CEOs only.

 I charge a retainer fee of $2500 per month for two one-hour meetings – with extra time on an “as needed” basis.
 This isn’t an hourly gig.
 If you need me and I can help, I am “on-call” to assist you in your hour of need, but the usual cadence will be a bi-weekly meeting to discuss your challenges and needs.

-My role is to support and service you the CEO.
+My role is to support and service you, the CEO.
 I don’t do your work or the work of others.
-I listen, discuss and give feedback.
-I don’t write reports, or edit documents, or build out spreadsheets – that’s not a good use of our time together.
+I listen, discuss, and give feedback.
+I don’t write reports, edit documents, or build out spreadsheets – that’s not a good use of our time together.
 I am happy to guide and support – not do operational work.

 While I am not a trained psychologist, I am a very seasoned CEO of Startups.
-I have to be honest and say there have been many very challenging times in my career where I have had genuine issues with stress, disillusionment, and anxiety.
+I have to be honest and say there have been many very challenging times in my career where I have had genuine stress, disillusionment, and anxiety issues.
 I have had to work through these tough times and have tools and techniques to help you with these issues.
 Most CEOs have to tend to their mental as well as physical health to be on top of their game.